 Modern science is finally catching up with what Eastern medicine has known for thousands of years – Turmeric is incredibly healing.
 The root contains powerful bioactive compounds called curcuminoids, which have medicinal properties that help our bodies in a multitude of ways.
-Turmeric contains 20 molecules that are antibiotic in nature, 14 that prevent cancer, 12 that actually destroy cancer cells, 12 that heal and sooth inflammation, with more than 10 incredible antioxidants.
+Turmeric contains 20 molecules that are antibiotic in nature, 14 that prevent cancer, 12 that actually fight cancer cells, 12 that heal and soothe inflammation, with more than 10 incredible antioxidants.
 A healing POWERHOUSE!

 - ANTI-INFLAMMATORY: Turmeric fights chronic inflammation which plays a significant role in so many diseases – arthritis & rheumatoid arthritis, cancer, heart disease and Alzheimer’s – and it does so at the molecular level.
 Research shows it does this just as well as pharmaceuticals, with absolutely no side effects.
 It’s also beneficial after surgery to decrease pain, inflammation and accelerate healing.
 I’ve often taken it for pain instead of Advil, with good results.
 Please don’t take my word for it, do the research and see for yourselves.
 Seriously, it’s worth looking up.